EduardoZepeda/coffee-bytes-hugo/content/posts/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## What is a REST API?

-A REST API is an API that complies with the REST design standards (forgive the obviousness), but what is REST?
-REST is a style of architecture, which has to comply with a series of characteristics that I will talk about below.
+A REST API is an API that complies with the REST design standard (Thank you captain obvious!), but what is REST?
+REST is a style of architecture, which has to comply with a series of characteristics that I will talk about in the next paragraphs.

 ### What are the characteristics of a REST API?

-Not all APIs are REST, numerous developers, at all levels, interchangeably use the term REST API to refer to any server that returns JSON or even action-oriented APIs, such as [RPC or gRPC](/en/unleash-your-apis-potential-with-grpc-and-protobuffers/), even companies as large as Twitter and Facebook do not meet all the characteristics of a REST API, despite advertising their APISs as such.
+Not all APIs are REST, numerous developers, at all levels, interchangeably use the term REST API to refer to any server that returns JSON or even action-oriented APIs, such as [RPC or gRPC](/en/unleash-your-apis-potential-with-grpc-and-protobuffers/), even large companies as Twitter and Facebook do not meet all the characteristics of a REST API, despite advertising their APIs as such.

 If you already know the brief technical part, skip this section.